schnerring/schnerring.github.io/content/posts/router-on-a-stick-vlan-configuration-with-swos-on-the-mikrotik-crs328-24p-4s+rm-switch/index.md

 ---
-title: "Router on a Stick VLAN Configuration With the Mikrotik CRS328-24P-4S+RM"
+title: "Router on a Stick VLAN Configuration with SwOS on the Mikrotik CRS328-24P-4S+RM Switch"
 date: 2021-11-10T03:30:18+01:00
 hideReadMore: true
 comments: true
 cover:
   src: cover.png
 tags:
+  - Homelab
-  - homelab
+  - Mikrotik
-  - mikrotik
+  - Network
-  - network
+  - SwOS
-  - vlan
+  - VLAN
 ---

 My homelab grew quite a bit over the past years.
 And with that, my networking needs also changed: stricter firewall rules, segregating untrusted IoT devices into separate networks, traffic prioritization, and more.
 I wanted to document my switch and VLAN configuration.
 And maybe this is useful for someone else, too.